jeroneSamari/P0-JS-Person201/README.md

 ***After completing the analysis questions you submit your answers in a PDF to Gradescope in the appropriate assignment.***

 ## Submission, Reflect, Grading
 You will submit the assignment on Gradescope.
 You can access Gradescope through the tab on Sakai.
-The [project workflow writeup](https://coursework.cs.duke.edu/cs-201-fall-22/resources-201/-/blob/main/projectWorkflow.md) explains the how to submit your project in detail.
-In particular, you cannot submit unless all your code has been pushed to your Git repository on coursework.
+The [project workflow writeup](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/projectWorkflow.md) explains the how to submit your project in detail.
 Be sure to push changes often and be sure your final program is in your Git repository before you submit it for autograding on Gradescope.
 Please take note that changes/commits on GitLab are NOT automatically synced to Gradescope.
 You are welcome to submit as many times as you like, only the most recent submission will count for a grade.

-After completing and submitting the code and analysis on gradescope, fill out the [reflect form here](https://forms.office.com/Pages/ResponsePage.aspx?id=TsVyyzFKnk2xSh6jbfrJTErNjWEU70pGg_ytfEVEPi5UQ1hUUTlZTjEwWVNTWUJMTDdTSjBXRERUTy4u).

 ### Grading